Grace Mandeville

 Grace Mandeville (born 28 November 1994) is a British actress, vlogger, model, television presenter, and internet personality best known for portraying Holly on CBBC's The Sparticle Mystery and for her and her sister's YouTube channel, "Mandeville Sisters."
 She also has a younger brother called Henry.

 Early life and education

-Grace Mandeville was born in London, England with a foreshortened right arm.
+Grace Mandeville is from Surrey and was born with a foreshortened right arm.
 She has one younger sister, Amelia, who she shares her YouTube channel with, and one younger brother, Henry.
-Mandeville attended sixth form in Surrey which she attended while filming The Sparticle Mystery.
+Mandeville attended sixth form in Surrey while filming The Sparticle Mystery.
 Mandeville chose to further pursue acting instead of attend university.

 Career

 Acting

 Mandeville began seriously acting when she was fifteen, getting mostly advertorial jobs.
 Prior to this she appeared as an extra in Harry Potter and the Order of the Phoenix as a Hogwarts student.
 In 2010, she was cast as Holly in the CBBC show, The Sparticle Mystery, which premiered in February 2011.
 Mandeville also appeared in BBC3's The Fear alongside her younger sister, Amelia.
 She has also appeared in advertisements for Huawei and Matalan and is frequently in CBBC shorts such as Lifebabble and Whoops I Missed the Bus with her sister.
 In 2016, Mandeville also appeared as a panelist in the CBBC show, The Dog Ate My Homework.

 In 2016, Mandeville and her sister began presenting for MTV UK.